fxrobin/fxrobin.github.io/_posts/articles/maven-generer-executables/2022-12-12-maven-generer-executables-EN.md

 <div class="intro" markdown='1'>
-f, like me, you are tired of making command line programs in Java and having to run them with this kind of to launch them with this kind of things:
+If, like me, you are tired of making command line programs in Java and having to run them with this kind of things:
 ```bash
 $ java -jar demo-app-v1.0.0-SNAPSHOT.jar arg1 arg2 arg3`
 ```